What is heating cover?

 Heating cover is suitable for either homeowners or landlords looking to protect their central heating system.
 If you're renting, it'll be your landlord's responsibility to take out cover.
 As a tenant, you can ask your landlord for permission to take out cover while you're living in their property.
 If you're a homeowner, you may already have heating cover in place as part of your home insurance policy.
 Simply double check your buildings and contents insurance.

 If you're wondering whether you need cover if you have a warranty for your boiler, you may want to look into the terms and conditions to see what is and isn't covered.
 Your boiler's manufacturer warranty is only there in case the boiler runs into a fault or breaks down within a certain number of years.
 The warranty is unlikely to cover any physical damage or breakdowns if this was caused by other areas of your central heating system.
 For example, if your boiler breaks down due to limescale build up, this may not be covered under warranty.
 With that in mind, you'd have to pay a considerably large amount to repair your boiler, not to mention paying extra for your annual service visit.
-Boiler cover, in turn, keeps you protected against boiler faults and breakdowns, without the need to pay for an annual boiler service.
-You'll also get access to a 24/7 helpline, unlimited call outs, and the added bonus of repairs to your controls should they develop a fault.
+Boiler cover, in turn, keeps you protected against boiler faults and breakdowns, without the need to pay for an annual boiler service and the added bonus of repairs to your controls should they develop a fault.